percona/pmm-doc/docs/quickstart/index.md

             ```sh
             pmm-admin add mysql --query-source=perfschema --username=pmm --password=pass MYSQL_NODE
             ```
+    ??? info "Alternative database connection workflows"
+        While the default instructions above focus on connecting a Self-hosted MySQL database, PMM offers the flexibility to connect to various MySQL databases, including [AWS RDS](../setting-up/client/aws.md), [Azure MySQL](../setting-up/client/azure.md) or [Google Cloud MySQL ](../setting-up/client/google.md).

-    Alternatively, you can install PMM Client as a Docker container or as a binary package.
-See [alternative PMM Client installation options](../setting-up/client/index.html#binary-package).
+        The PMM Client installation also comes with options: in addition to the installation via Package Manager described above, you can also install it as a Docker container or as a binary package.
+Explore [alternative PMM Client installation options](../setting-up/client/index.html#binary-package) for more information.

-    If you don't have access to the database node, [install PMM Client from the User Interface](../setting-up/client/mysql.html#with-the-user-interface) instead.
+        Additionally, if direct access to the database node isn't available, opt for the [PMM Client installation via User Interface](../setting-up/client/mysql.html#with-the-user-interface) instead.

 === "PostgreSQL"